anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Acceptance of a pledge into the domain
 * Voucher provided to Registrar-Agent
 * PER received from Registrar-Agent
-* Pledge LDevID certificate requested
+* Pledge EE certificate requested
-* Pledge LDevID certificate received from Domain CA
+* Pledge EE certificate received from Domain CA
-* Pledge LDevID certificate provided to Registrar-Agent
+* Pledge EE certificate provided to Registrar-Agent
 * CA Certificates provided to Registrar-Agent
 * Voucher Status received from Registrar-Agent
 * Enroll Status received from Registrar-Agent
 * Pledge Status received from Registrar-Agent
-* Pledge LDevID certificate revoked
+* Pledge EE certificate revoked

 For log analysis the following may be considered:

 * The registrar knows which Registrar-Agent collected which PVR from the included agent-signed-data object.
-* The registrar always knows the connecting Registrar-Agent from the TLS client authentication using the Registrar-Agent LDevID certificate and can log it accordingly.
+* The registrar always knows the connecting Registrar-Agent from the TLS client authentication using the Registrar-Agent EE certificate and can log it accordingly.
 * The telemetry information from the pledge can be correlated to the voucher through the product-serial-number in EE certificate contained in the JWS Protected Header of the status artifacts and the product-serial-number contained in the voucher.
 By this it can also be related to the PER.

 With this, it can for instance be analyzed if multiple Registrar-Agents are involved in bootstrapping devices.